axiom-data-science/modflow2netcdf/README.md

 Geographic location information must be added to the beginning of your project's MODFLOW name file.
-Geographic location information includes x and y coordinates of the northwest (upper left) corner of the model grid (xul and yul), the model grid's rotation, and the proj4 coordinate system of your model grid (proj4_str).
+Geographic location information includes x and y coordinates of the northwest (upper left) corner of the model grid (xul and yul), the model grid's rotation (rotation), and the proj4 coordinate system of your model grid (proj4_str).
 Geographic location information is added to a single commented line in the MODFLOW name file using the following format:

 \#xul:[X Cooordinate], yul:[Y Coordinate], rotation:[Rotation Angle], proj4_str:[Proj4 String]

 ## Examples

-### Netcdf_cmdline Command Line Example
+### Command Line Example

-Netcdf_cmdline can be run using four required command line switches identifing the name file, the NetCDF output file for MODFLOW input data, the NetCDF output file for MODFLOW output data, and the precision of the MODFLOW output files:
+Netcdf_cmdline can be run using four required command line switches identifing your model's name file, the NetCDF output file for
+MODFLOW input data, the NetCDF output file for MODFLOW output data, and the precision of the MODFLOW output files:

-	mfnetcdf_cmdline.py -n "input\modflow_proj.nam" -ni "ouput\netcdf_file_in.nc" -no "output\netcdf_file_out.nc" -p double
+	mfnetcdf_cmdline.py -n "input\modflow_proj.nam" -ni "ouput\netcdf_file_in.nc" -no "output\netcdf_file_out.nc" -p "double"

 ### Geographic information